exonum/exonum-proto/README.md

-# exonum-proto
+# exonum-proto-sources
-Protobuf specification files for Exonum
+This repository is for protobuf specification files for the Exonum blokchain framework.